nandkumar1000/Elementarium/README.md

 * Periodic Table 🧪

-##Abstract:-
+# Abstract 🌌🔬

-*This repository hosts a captivating, interactive web-based periodic table, crafted using a harmonious blend of HTML, CSS, and JavaScript.
+Embark on an enthralling voyage through the cosmos of chemistry with our captivating web-based periodic table! 🚀 This repository is a testament to the seamless fusion of HTML, CSS, and JavaScript, meticulously crafted to offer a mesmerizing journey through the fundamental building blocks of the universe.
+Dive into the enchanting world of atoms, where each click unveils a treasure trove of information, from elemental symbols to atomic weights.
-It provides an engaging platform for exploring the fundamental properties of chemical elements, including their names, symbols, atomic numbers, and atomic weights.
+Our responsive design ensures a seamless navigation experience across a myriad of devices, empowering learners to explore the wonders of chemistry anytime, anywhere. 🌟

 ##Technology Stack:-